Cantlay delivers another clutch moment to win FedEx Cup

 Rahm, who started the tournament four shots behind and went into the final day two back, never caught Cantlay.
 He never let him breathe easy, either.

 Rahm was bogey-free over the last 28 holes, but he only cashed in on two birdies.
-He tied with Kevin Na for the low 72-hole score of the tournament at 14-under 266.
+He closed with a 68 and tied with Kevin Na for the 72-hole score of the tournament at 14-under 266.
 They will split points toward the world ranking.

-Cantlay started at 10-under par as the No. 1 seed and finished at 21 under.
+Cantlay started at 10-under par and finished at 21 under.

-“Patrick played great golf, and he was four shots ahead of me (at the start).
+“Patrick played great golf, and he was four shots ahead of me.
 And even though I might have been the better man over the week, he earned it,” Rahm said.
 “That up-and-down after missing from 17, the second shot from 18 to almost make it is even more impressive.

 “I think you can say he won this.”